 In 2015 Peace Parks Foundation procured tracking devices for the TFCA, for gathering data.
 To assist with cross-border operations and law enforcement efforts, the foundation also donated a quad bike to the TFCA.

-In March, teachers from Botswana and rangers from South Africa conducted a joint clean-up campaign in Mapungubwe National Park and World Heritage site.
+In March 2016, teachers from Botswana and rangers from South Africa conducted a joint clean-up campaign in Mapungubwe National Park and World Heritage site.
 Apart from cleaning, the visitors were also shown the cultural treasures and beauty of the park.
-There were also friendly soccer matches and sharing stories around the fire as part of an exciting interactive platform for stakeholders working together across the transboundary landscape.
+Friendly soccer matches took place and stories were shared around the fire as part of an exciting interactive platform for stakeholders working together across the transboundary landscape.

 Tour de Wilderness, the organiser of the annual Nedbank Tour de Tuli multi-stage mountain bike event, this year celebrated the 12th successful tour, which saw 330 participants cycle across 275 km of challenging and remote terrain in Botswana, Zimbabwe and South Africa in the Greater Mapungubwe TFCA, between 28 July and 2 August.
 The three partner countries are committed to the TFCA’s development through tourism for community development and sustainable conservation.
 The cyclists experienced a range of incredible wildlife interactions, notably when a herd of elephant walked past the first tea stop.
-In addition to the beautiful scenery along the way, from ancient baobabs to rock formations, along with delicious food and incredible hospitality, one of the highlights was interacting with the children at Lentswe Le Moriti Primary School in Botswana.
-Many cyclists handed out backpacks with stationery and caps to the schoolchildren who were thrilled with their new goods and especially enjoyed being taken on a few short rides with some of the dusty, friendly cyclists.
+In addition to the beautiful scenery along the way,, one of the highlights was interacting with the children at Lentswe Le Moriti Primary School in Botswana.
+Many cyclists handed out backpacks with stationery and caps to the schoolchildren who were thrilled with their new goods and especially enjoyed being taken on a few short rides by some of the friendly but dusty cyclists.
 Children in the Wilderness sponsored the participation of three cyclists from the local communities and involved immigration officials from Zimbabwe and South Africa, as well as a keen cyclist from the local community in Botswana.
 Government officials and the tour organisers demonstrated the highest

 level of teamwork and flexibility to ensure that a good time was had by all.